dseomn/unimnim/unimnim/data/README.md

 [maps.main]
 "A" = "U+0041 LATIN CAPITAL LETTER A: A"

-# Combining mnemonics as a map from partial mnemonic (regular string) to a
+# Maps can also be used for combining, as a map from partial mnemonic to a
-# combining code point (explicit string).
-The partial mnemonic is appended to an
+# combining code point.
+The partial mnemonic is appended to an existing mnemonic
-# existing mnemonic and the code point is appended to that existing mnemonic's
+# and the code point is appended to that existing mnemonic's result, then
-# result, then normalized.
-Must be sorted by result, then mnemonic.
-The original
-# map itself is not included in the result of combining by default.
-However, an
-# empty entry like `"" = ""` combines with the original map to produce that same
-# map, which is useful to produce both the original map and other things
-# combined with it.
-This defines a combining config named "main":
-[combining.main.append]
-"" = ""
+# normalized.
+[maps.combining]
 "`" = "U+0300 COMBINING GRAVE ACCENT [combining]: à"

 # Combining mnemonics as a map from partial mnemonic to an array of regex and